darrenfu/machinelearning/README.md

 # machinelearning
-Exercise for machine learning course
+Exercise for machine learning books and courses